MaximusV/d1workshop/setup.rst

     screen /dev/tty.SLAB_USBtoUART 115200

-On Mac you might find the name is something other than '.SLAB_USBtoUART' so just disconnect the board, do `ls /dev/tty*`, reconnect the board and `ls` again to spot the difference.
+On Mac you might find the name is something other than '.SLAB_USBtoUART' so just disconnect the board, do `ls /dev/tty*` to list tty devices on the filesystem.
+Reconnect the board and do the `ls /dev/tty*` again to spot the difference.

 You should get a blank screen and if you hit enter a few times, you should see the usual python REPL prompt '>>>'.
 You might see some gibberish characters or